 Contacting an attorney after experiencing something that might be retaliation can help you understand your rights and learn legal options.
 The Boston employment lawyers at Sweeney Merrigan Law, LLP do not charge for initial consultations in Boston.
 You can meet with our lawyers, ask questions and receive honest answers at no cost or obligation to hire our law firm.
 If we accept your case, we can take over complex paperwork and filing processes on your behalf.

 An employer in Boston may owe you compensation after wrongfully terminating your employment or taking other retaliatory actions against you for whistleblowing.
 Protect your rights by contacting an attorney.
-Contact us online or call (617) 391-9001 to speak directly to a lawyer today.
+Contact us online to speak directly to a lawyer today.